-The 15th Annual Morningside College Palmer Student Research Symposium will be held April 11th, 2018.
+The 17th Annual Morningside College Palmer Student Research Symposium will be held April 15th, 2020.
 This event is a campus-wide celebration of student involvement in research.
 Students can present research, both empirical and non-empirical, completed in a class or completed as an independent project under faculty supervision.
 Students can request an oral presentation, a poster demonstration, or a panel discussion.
 Oral and poster presentations will be judged in similar categories.
 Students have the option of submitting fall and/or spring projects during the open submission period.

-Palmer 2018 Keynote Speaker
+Palmer 2020 Keynote Speaker

-Palmer 2018 Student Committee
+Palmer 2020 Student Committee

-Facilities and Media Coordinator: Shannon Miller (Nursing)
+Facilities and Media Coordinator: Kali Hill (Nursing)

 Volunteer and Judge Coordinators: Kali Hill (Nursing) and Kaitlyn Smith (Nursing)

 Editing: Elizabeth Roop (English and History)